Immediate Safety and Medical Issues

 ACCESSING SANE SERVICES IN WILLIAMSON COUNTY

 There are several options for immediate medical treatment.
-We recommend that you first call Safe Place (512-267-7233).
+We recommend that you first call The SAFE Alliance - Stop Abuse For Everyone - 512-267-7233.
 They have SANE Nurses on call who will meet you at either St. David’s - Georgetown or Seton Williamson County.
-Safe Place also has their own clinic in Austin, where they provide completely free and confidential SANE Nurse services.
+SAFE’s Eloise House clinic in Austin provides completely free and confidential SANE Nurse services.
 A SANE Nurse is a specially trained medical provider who can conduct a rape kit examination to preserve evidence should you decide to pursue criminal charges either now or in the future.
 The nurse will walk you through your options for seeking medical services, including pros and cons for each available option.
 Obtaining medical attention is highly encouraged to ensure that your injuries are treated and medication is provided to treat certain STDs, in addition to giving you information about HIV/AIDS and pregnancy prevention.
 If you want medical treatment only, you may utilize services at the University Health Center located on the second floor of the Prothro Center.
 Their contact number is 512-863-1252.

 You are encouraged to not shower, bathe, douche, urinate, defecate, or brush your teeth prior to the SANE exam.
 The SANE Program also recommends that you stay in the clothes you are wearing, or (if you have already changed) bring clothes, sheets, or anything that was in contact with you during the assault with you in a paper bag (not plastic) to avoid contamination, or wrapped in a clean sheet.
 Please bring a change of clothes with you.
 However, if you have already changed or cleaned up, you can still go to the hospital.

 DO I HAVE TO GO TO THE HOSPITAL?